caprover/caprover/CONTRIBUTING.md

 or your local machine itself.
 Needless to say, Docker is required (same minimum version as mentioned in README).
 Ubuntu is the best dev environment for CapRover.

 > Docker for Mac users: You need to add `/captain` to shared paths.
-> To do so, click on the Docker icon -> Preferences -> File Sharing and add `/captain`
+> To do so, click on the Docker icon -> Preferences -> Ressources -> File Sharing and add `/captain`
 > This is not possible in Catalina or above versions.
 You can try your luck by changing `CAPTAIN_BASE_DIRECTORY` in `src/utils/CaptainConstants.ts` and in `dev-scripts/dev-clean-run-as-dev.sh` but it might be best to develop in a linux VM for best results.

 Log in to your machine, clone the git repo and run the following lines: